50% Off Your Order*

 Source Chemical Synthesis

-Lyophilized CJC-1295 NO-DAC is Stable at room
+Storage Lyophilized CJC-1295 NO-DAC is stable at room

 Temperature for 90 days, however it is best to store in a freezer